New Texas voting bill deepens growing disparities in how Americans can cast their ballots

 The next fight is brewing in Ohio, where Republican lawmakers have introduced two competing bills to change election practices in the state — which Trump won by eight points amid the record-breaking turnout of 74 percent.

-“We’ve had a very functional system of election administration,” said Common Cause Ohio executive director Catherine Turcer, adding: “It is genuinely surprising that after a successful election where more Ohio voters participated than ever before, that any legislator would think about making it harder to vote.”
+“We’ve had a very functional system of election administration,” said Common Cause Ohio Executive Director Catherine Turcer, adding: “It is genuinely surprising that after a successful election where more Ohio voters participated than ever before, that any legislator would think about making it harder to vote.”

 Many changes around the country are being promoted by GOP lawmakers who cite Trump’s baseless claims that widespread voter fraud tainted the 2020 vote — or argue that lowering the risk of fraud is critical for restoring voters’ confidence in elections.